mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 DESCRIPTION
 This mod is a port of my Homeworld Classic Enhanced mod for Homeworld 2 Classic.
-It combines my HW Classic Rebalance and Gameplay Enhanced HW2C mods into a single mod, providing you with a greater number of gameplay options than can be found in either mod alone.
+It combines my HW Classic Rebalance and Gameplay Enhanced HW2C mods into a single collection, providing you with a greater number of gameplay options than can be found in either of the other mods alone.
 Development of those earlier mods has stopped in favor of this one.
 This mod also includes a collection of almost 1500 Homeworld and Homeworld: Cataclysm maps converted to work with Homeworld Remastered.

 INSTALLATION
 Installation is done by subscribing to the mod on Steam Workshop if you have